Arcadia-Science/2024-unicellular-tracking/README.md

 ### Methods

 #### Cell tracking
-Cell tracking was performed by running the `track_cells.py` script (see section on scripts below for more context) on the full dataset of raw brightfield microscopy time lapses available at https://doi.org/10.6019/S-BIAD1298.
-As described in [data/](data/README.md), this dataset is comprised of _Chlamydomonas reinhardtii_ cells swimming in either agar microchamber pools (`AMID-04_CC-124_pools`) or microtiter plates (`AMID-05_CC-124_wells`).
-The following command was run to track cells in microchamber pools,
+Cell tracking was performed by running the `track_cells.py` script (see the "Scripts" section below for more context) on the full dataset of raw brightfield microscopy time lapses available at https://doi.org/10.6019/S-BIAD1298.
+As described in [data/README.md](data/README.md), this dataset is comprised of _Chlamydomonas reinhardtii_ cells swimming in either agar microchamber pools (`AMID-04_CC-124_pools`) or microtiter plates (`AMID-05_CC-124_wells`).
+The following command was run to track cells in microchamber pools:
 ```bash
 python src/chlamytracker/scripts/track_cells.py \
     AMID-04_CC-124_pools/S1-Cr3-T/ \